note (14 December 2018)

-These pages long ago outgrew their start as an offshoot of the
+These pages started as an offshoot of my

 McVey Hardware narrative.
+What was once a list on a single page, was divided into the sections shown at right.
 I look for work in which hardware and hardware stores are taken up in (1) significant and (2) reflective, metaphorical, imaginative or otherwise interesting (to me) ways.

 I hope eventually to start synthesizing some of what I find in this material.
 Patterns/themes that do appear include (1) mutability of retail genres; (2) gender; (3) the cultural significance/meaning of hardware stores; (4) language and nomenclature; and inevitably, (5) things and their organization.